HadleyCanine/SparklyTimestamp/README.txt

 double-click it!
 The hotkey is now active and you can try it!

 Press RIGHT ALT + F5 to see your timestamp appear!

+Or type out a measurement (such as "25 inches" or "100C") and hit RIGHT ALT + F9 to autocomplete with a conversion to imperial/metric!

 ---[ STEP 4: Make the Magic Automatic!
 (Recommended!) ]-----------